 Still Don't Think You Have Time To Exercise?
 I'm Going To Change That In One Blog Post

 Please don't worry.
 I won't talk your ear off about health and fitness, today.
-I will, however give you 5 different exercises you can do while sitting at your desk in your office.
-Perfect as we start a new week.
+I will, however, give you 5 different exercises you can do while sitting at your desk in your office or at home on your favorite couch or chair.
+Perfect as we're getting closer to starting a new year.
 I work crazy hours each day, most of us do.
 I still find time to exercise, because it's essential for my physical and mental well being.
 It's essential for your physical and mental well-being also...you just don't know it yet.
-P.S. this photo is from my corporate office days.
-I thought it would be appropriate for this blog.
-I'm going to give you 5 office exercises you can do each day, so you can get a jump start on your exercise goals:
+I'm going to give you 5 office/home (couch) exercises you can do each day, so you can get a jump start on your exercise goals:

 1. Seated Leg Raise